Removing Structured Noise with Diffusion Models: Introduction

-Before deep learning, sparsity in some transformed domain has been the go-to prior in compressed sensing (CS) methods \citep{eldar2012compressed}, such as iterative thresholding \citep{beck2009fast} or wavelet decomposition \citep{mallat1999wavelet}.
+A popular approach for solving such problems involves Bayesian inference and inverse modeling, which requires the design of suitable priors.
+Before the advent of deep learning, sparsity in some transformed domain has been the go-to prior, such as iterative thresholding \citep{beck2009fast} or wavelet decomposition \citep{mallat1999wavelet}.
 At present, deep generative modeling has established itself as a strong mechanism for learning such priors for inverse problem-solving.
 Both generative adversarial networks (GANs) \citep{bora2017compressed} and normalizing flows (NFs) \citep{asim2020invertible, wei2022deep} have been applied as natural signal priors for inverse problems in image recovery.
 These data-driven methods are more powerful compared to classical methods, as they can accurately learn the natural signal manifold and do not rely on assumptions such as signal sparsity or hand-crafted basis functions.

-Recently, diffusion models have shown impressive results for both conditional and unconditional image generation and can be easily fitted to a target data distribution using score matching \citep{vincent2011connection, song2020score}.
+Recently, diffusion models have shown impressive results for both conditional and unconditional image generation and can be easily fitted to a target data distribution using score matching \citep{song2020score}.
 These deep generative models learn the score of the data manifold and produce samples by reverting a diffusion process, guiding noise samples toward the target distribution.
 Diffusion models have achieved state-of-the-art performance in many downstream tasks and applications, ranging from state-of-the-art text-to-image models such as Stable Diffusion \citep{rombach2022high} to medical imaging \citep{song2021solving, jalal2021robust, chung2022score}.
 Furthermore, understanding of diffusion models is rapidly improving and progress in the field is extremely fast-paced \citep{chung2022improving, bansal2022cold, daras2022score, karras2022elucidating, luo2022understanding}.
+The iterative nature of the sampling procedure used by diffusion models renders inference slow compared to GANs and VAEs.
+However, many recent efforts have shown ways to significantly improve the sampling speed by accelerating the diffusion process, from improving the sampling process itself \citep{salimans2021progressive, daras2022soft, chung2022come, stevens2024sequential, park2024inference}, to executing the diffusion in some reduced (latent) space \citep{jing2022subspace, vahdat2021score, rombach2022high}.